neilsextra/video-indexer/README.md

 This is a sample of application of how to use the Azure Video Indexer and uplad large videos in chunks and store these videos in
 Azure Blob.

+Requires an Azure Subscription, a Blob Storage Account, Azure Search and Cognitive Service Subscription.
-Essentially, uploads and splits it in 10K chunks (which can be changed if need be) and stored in an Azure Block Blob Storage.
-This is then sent to to the Azure Video Indexer (version 2) for analysis and processing.
+This project uploads and splits it in 10K chunks (which can be altered - increades/decreased) and stored in an Azure Block Blob Storage.
+This video then sent to to the Azure Video Indexer for analysis and processing.
 The progress is then monitored though a timer which examines the progress every 30 seconds.
-Once 100% complete, stores both the 'breakdown' and thumbnails associated with the video in a Azure Blob Container.
+Once the vido has downloaded, the Azure Indexer will do its magic and both the 'breakdown' and thumbnails associated with the video are stored a Azure Blob Container.
 All metadata is stored within an Azure Table.

 # considerations